Skip to content

 What

-The alliance puts Claude inside Digital Gateway, the software KPMG's professionals and clients use to deliver work, starting with tax and legal tooling.
-Per Anthropic's announcement, the integration includes Claude Cowork and Managed Agents, which let KPMG staff build new AI capabilities inside the platform rather than across separate tools.
-The two firms also named each other preferred partners on private equity work and committed to co-developing Claude-powered products for KPMG's PE portfolio clients (KPMG press release).
-Cybersecurity is part of the alliance scope: per Anthropic, KPMG and Anthropic teams will use Claude to find and fix vulnerabilities in critical systems, with the work guided by KPMG's Trusted AI framework.
+Beyond the platform itself, the two firms named each other preferred partners on private equity work.
+They also committed to co-developing Claude-powered products for KPMG's PE portfolio clients (KPMG press release).
+Cybersecurity falls inside the scope too.
+Per Anthropic, KPMG and Anthropic teams will use Claude to find and fix vulnerabilities in critical systems, with the work guided by KPMG's Trusted AI framework.

 Why it matters